Revised Embassy Working Arrangements

 - Building Management controls currently require visitors to wait outside the building until their appointment time.

 - Verification will be sought from visitors in advance of their appointment that they do not have any symptoms of Covid-19 and have not been a close contact of person(s) confirmed to have contracted Covid-19 before entering the premises.

-Further information is available on the website of Immigration Service Delivery.
+Further information on visas is available via the website of the Irish Immigration Service.

-If you have lodged a visa application at the Embassy of Ireland in Portugal and wish to retrieve your documents, please contact us at email@example.com
+If you have submitted a visa application at the Embassy of Ireland in Portugal and you wish to retrieve your application documents, please contact us at firstname.lastname@example.org

 PLEASE NOTE THAT DUE TO HIGH VOLUMES OF ENQUIRIES THAT ARE CURRENTLY BEING RECEIVED, THE EMBASSY IS UNABLE TO RESPOND TO INDIVIDUAL VISA-RELATED QUESTIONS OR COMMENT ON INDIVIDUAL VISA APPLICATIONS BY PHONE.